Bread roll

-A bread roll is a small, oblong individual loaf of bread served as a meal accompaniment (eaten plain or with butter).
-Rolls can be served and eaten whole or are also commonly cut and filled – the result of doing so is considered a sandwich in English.
+A bread roll is a small, oblong (or round, triangular or rhomboid) individual loaf of bread, usually served with a meal and eaten plain or with butter.
+Rolls can be served whole or cut and filled to make a sandwich.

 Regional variations

 Europe

+Rolls are common throughout Europe, under many names, including local and dialectal ones, often diminutives of "bread".